ColeStrickler/EECS750-FinalProject/README.md

 # Build
 All code can be built via the Makefile.
 Run test.sh to test driver/

+NOTE: you will need kernel headers installed to compile driver/
 NOTE: you will need to adjust various parameters such as the number of threads and cache line size to make this work on your machine

 # Source